 Precautions and Side Effects

-L-lysine in diet is considered safe.
+L-lysine in a diet is considered safe.
 Even relatively high oral doses of lysine are likely to be safe .
 Minor side effects such as diarrhea, nausea, and abdominal pain, have been reported with lysine ingestion .

 (Other common names: Lysin, L-Lysine Hydrochloride / Monohydrochloride / Acetylsalicylate, L-Lysine HCl, Lysine Acetate, Enisyl, (S)-2,6-Diaminohexanoic acid, L-2,6-diaminohexanoic acid)